JoseLuisManzanaresRivera/insight4health/_posts/2020-06-08-Monitoring-Public-Health.md

 ---
 date: "2020-04-21 12:26:42"
 layout: post
-title: Colon cancer on the Mexican Border States.
+title: Colon cancer on the Mexican Border States
 subtitle: Monitoring instruments to measure its evolution.
+author: "José Luis Manzanares Rivera"
 description: One of the challenges identified to design effective colon cancer control  strategies on a global scale is to have monitoring instruments to measure its evolution.
 This paper provides evidence to   monitor mortality from colon cancer, integrating the spatial and temporal dimension.
 image: https://res.cloudinary.com/jlmrpics/image/upload/v1595985284/renee-fisher-lTkF2Tdx9uI-unsplash_xkv6hd.jpg
 optimized_image: https://res.cloudinary.com/jlmrpics/image/upload/v1595985284/renee-fisher-lTkF2Tdx9uI-unsplash_xkv6hd.jpg